danguita/dotfiles/README.md

 These are not regular Vim files, they depend on [Janus Vim distribution](https://github.com/carlhuda/janus), which provides a master `.vimrc` file and tons of managed plugins.

-* `script/janus/plugin-archive` has all additional vim plugins that are loaded within Janus.
-It is auto-generated using [this script](https://github.com/danguita/dotfiles/blob/master/script/janus/update-plugin-archive.sh).
-I update these additional plugins by running [this script](https://github.com/danguita/dotfiles/blob/master/script/janus/update-plugins.sh).

 ### Zsh

 `.zshrc`, `zsh/custom/*`